OOI-RCA-APL/ceres/docs/reference/cli.md

 #### `ceres variables load`

-Load variables from a file, reporting how many
+Load variables from a file, reporting how many.

 | Option | Required | Description |
 | --- | --- | --- |